 \subsection{Main Result}

-\paragraph{Most VLMs Lack Multi-Image Safety Awareness Entirely.} Recalling results in Table \ref{tab:sft_bottleneck}, recent VLMs and fine-tuning methods have demonstrated strong safety capabilities in single-image settings.
-However, as shown in Table \ref{tab:misbench}, we find that the safety awareness aligned in these settings does not generalize well to the multi-image setting.
-Especially for open-source models, except for Phi3.5-Vision, other models exhibit ASR of around 90\% across different test sets.
-Interestingly, most VLMs exhibit a lower ASR on the MIS-easy set than the MIS-hard set.
-We attribute this to the models' safety and reasoning abilities in multi-image settings are too weak to understand the harmful intent in the challenging samples, leading them to produce irrelevant answers based on only one of the images.
-For the low ASR of Phi3.5-Vision, we found that they emphasizes multimodal safety alignment.
-However, our evaluation revealed many incomplete and hallucinated responses, leading to higher HR.

-\paragraph{Close-source API Models also Easy to Jailbreak.} Even API models like GPT-4o show an ASR of 46.21\% and 65.29\% for the MIS-easy and MIS-hard sets, respectively.
-Similar to the findings of \citep{hu2024vlsbench}, Gemini-1.5-pro exhibits stronger safety capabilities compared to other models, achieving an ASR of approximately 40\% on both MIS-easy and MIS-hard sets.
+\paragraph{Most VLMs Lack Multi-Image Safety Awareness.} As shown in Table~\ref{tab:sft_bottleneck}, recent VLMs and fine-tuning methods demonstrate strong safety capabilities in single-image settings.
+However, Table~\ref{tab:misbench} reveals that such alignment does not generalize well to multi-image scenarios.
+Open-source models, except for Phi3.5-Vision, show ASR rates around 90\% across test sets, and interestingly, most exhibit lower ASR on MIS-easy than MIS-hard.
+We attribute this to their weak safety and reasoning abilities in multi-image settings, which prevent them from detecting harmful intent in challenging samples and instead lead to irrelevant answers based on only one image.
+Phi3.5-Vision achieves lower ASR by emphasizing multimodal safety alignment, but our evaluation reveals many incomplete or hallucinated responses, resulting in higher HR.
+Even closed-source API models are not immune: GPT-4o shows ASR of 46.21\% and 65.29\% on easy and hard, respectively, while Gemini-1.5-pro performs better with ASR around 40\% on both sets.
 Additionally, we observe that Gemini often provides safe responses through reasoning rather than direct refusals, contributing to its lower ASR.
 However, even strong API models remain susceptible to defense jailbreak in multi-image settings.

-\paragraph{Synthetic Images Are More Easily to Jailbreak than Real Images.} Interestingly, we observe that the ASR of the MIS-real set is slightly lower than that of the MIS-easy and MIS-hard set.
+\paragraph{Synthetic Images Are Easier to Jailbreak than Real Ones.} We observe that the ASR of the MIS-real is slightly lower than that of the MIS-easy and MIS-hard.
 We hypothesize that this is because the retrieved images are generally simpler, containing only the generated objects.
-Moreover, the distribution of real images is likely closer to the model's training data, which may lead to the model making more accurate safety inferences on these images.
-However, as the quality of T2I-generated images improves, some safety benchmarks are also leveraging synthetic images \citep{liu2025mm, hu2024vlsbench}.
-This finding highlights the importance of improving model defenses against synthetic images in the future.
+Moreover, real images are likely closer to the model's training distribution, enabling more accurate safety inferences.
+Yet as T2I-generated images improve, some safety benchmarks increasingly adopt synthetic data \citep{miao2025visual}, underscoring the need to strengthen model defenses against such images.